schoeberl/librelane/docs/source/usage/about_pdks.md

-[GFMPW0](https://platform.efabless.com/shuttles/GFMPW-0) was run on `C`, but any and all future shuttles by Efabless will require `gf180mcuD` as per GlobalFoundry's recommendation. `A` and `B` were never used and are not supported by OpenLane.
+[GFMPW0](https://platform.efabless.com/shuttles/GFMPW-0) was run on `C`, but any and all future shuttles by Efabless will require `gf180mcuD` as per GlobalFoundry's recommendation. `A` and `B` were never used and are not supported by LibreLane.

-OpenLane is tested with a specific revision of Open PDKs.
-By default, OpenLane will attempt to download a build done with that revision using Volare to the **PDK root**.
+LibreLane is tested with a specific revision of Open PDKs.
+By default, LibreLane will attempt to download a build done with that revision using Volare to the **PDK root**.

 ## The PDK Root

 The PDK root is a directory containing all of your open-source PDKs.
-OpenLane is configured to use the PDK root at the following options (from highest to lowest priority)"
+LibreLane is configured to use the PDK root at the following options (from highest to lowest priority)"